Central Michigan vs. Northern Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 Northern Illinois Stats and Trends

-- Northern Illinois is 2-1-1 against the spread and 3-1 overall when the team records more than 26.9 points.
+- Northern Illinois is 2-1-1 against the spread and 3-1 overall when the team scores more than 26.9 points.

-- The Huskies have turned the ball over four more times (10 total) than the Chippewas have forced a turnover (6) this season.
+- This season the Huskies have turned the ball over 10 times, four more than the Chippewas' takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.